18F/blogging-guide/pages/publishing-process.md

 Congress or congressional staffer and makes sure our posts align with wider GSA communications and messages.

-Tania Mejia is the Deputy Press Secretary in Office of Communications and Marketing (OCM).
+Tania Mejia is the Deputy Press Secretary for the General Services Administration.
 She is responsible for GSA’s digital portfolio including 18F and the Office of Citizen Services and Innovative Technologies (OCSIT).
 Tania is our primary contact in OCM.
-She reviews posts and then will flag posts that require approval from other people in OCM or other GSA offices.
-Tania is looking for messaging concerns in blog posts and to coordinate our efforts with the other technology offices across GSA.
-She is also our press relations contact, so if your blog post generates interest from the press, you should talk to Tania.
+She reviews posts to ensure that there is constant messaging across GSA and flags posts that require approval from others GSA offices.

 ## Draft: What steps should I take when drafting my post?